EnterpriseDB/postgres-deployment/DB_Cluster_AWS/README.md

 # Getting Started
+**The content of this repository is not production ready and may be unstable.**

-Before starting to setup the Postgres Cluster, it is best to get familiar with the steps in the deployment process towards Amazon Web Services.
+Before starting to delve into this repository, it is best to get familiar with the steps in the deployment process towards Amazon Web Services.

 ## The overall process consists of the following steps: